ciphersigma/Project-Drishti/project-drishtit.md

 ## Acknowledgements

-This project was developed as part of the MYOSA 4.0 initiative for APSCON 2026.
-Special thanks to the safety engineering community and crowd dynamics researchers who provided valuable insights into crowd behavior patterns and risk assessment methodologies.
+We thank IEEE, the MYOSA initiative, and Prof. Digant Parmar from Silver Oak University for their guidance and mentorship throughout the development of this project.

 ## Overview

-The MYOSA Crowd Monitoring Unit (CMU) is an intelligent IoT device designed to monitor crowd conditions in real-time and prevent dangerous situations like stampedes.
+Project Drishti is an intelligent IoT device designed to monitor crowd conditions in real-time and prevent dangerous situations like stampedes.
 The system combines multiple environmental sensors with AI-powered analysis to assess crowd risk levels and provide immediate alerts to safety personnel.

 The device addresses the critical need for proactive crowd safety management in public spaces, events, and transportation hubs.
 By continuously monitoring vibration patterns, pressure changes, proximity data, and temperature variations, the CMU can detect early signs of crowd distress and overcrowding before they escalate into dangerous situations.